 Training is offered as an add-on to the Conference Pass.

 The Data Science with Apache Spark workshop will show you how to use Apache Spark to perform exploratory data analysis (EDA), develop machine-learning pipelines, and use the APIs and algorithms available in the Spark MLlib DataFrames API.
 It is designed for software developers, data analysts, data engineers, and data scientists.

 This workshop will also cover parallelizing machine-learning algorithms at a conceptual level.
 The workshop will take a pragmatic approach, with a focus on using Apache Spark for data analysis and building models using MLlib, while limiting the time spent on machine learning theory and the internal workings of Spark.

-We will work through examples using public datasets that will show you how to apply Apache Spark to help you iterate faster and develop models on massive datasets.
+We will work through examples that will show you how to apply Apache Spark to help you iterate faster and develop models on massive datasets.
 This workshop will provide tools to be productive using Spark on practical data-analysis tasks and machine-learning problems.
 After completing this workshop, you should be comfortable using DataFrames, the DataFrames MLlib API, and related documentation.
 These building blocks will enable you to use Apache Spark to solve a variety of data-analysis and machine-learning tasks.